Do you wish you could last longer in bed? Increase your sexual stamina? Have sex for hours without stopping?

 1. Progressive muscle relaxation

-One of the fastest ways to orgasm faster than you want to is to clench all of your major muscle groups.
-Tense your shoulders… tense your abdominals… tense your legs, etc.
+A predictable way to orgasm faster is to clench all of your major muscle groups.
+Tense your shoulders, your abdominals, your legs, etc.

-And, alternatively, one of the fastest ways to slow down your impending orgasm is to release and relax your major muscle groups.
+And, alternatively, one of the best ways to delay your orgasm is to relax your major muscle groups.

 That is to say, the more relaxed you are, the more control you have over when you climax.